AgOpenGPS-Official/AgOpenGPS-Documentation/content/hardware/tl-dr-cut-to-the-chase-what-do-i-buy.md

 +++
-title = "TL;DR - cut to the chase, what do I BUY???" linkTitle = "Hardware that's needed" weight = 2
+title = "Hardware quickstart guide (aka TL;DR - cut to the chase, what do I BUY???)" linkTitle = "Hardware quickstart guide" weight = 2
 +++